 The cost of living in Hungary is much lower than in other European countries.
-In fact, the stunning capital, Budapest, was ranked 161st out of 227 cities in the Mercer Cost of Living Survey for 2023, making it far cheaper than the likes of London and Paris, though pricier than Warsaw and Minsk.
+The country's capital, Budapest, was ranked 143rd out of 226 cities in the Mercer Cost of Living Survey for 2024, making it far cheaper than the likes of London, UK and Paris, France (though pricier than Bucharest, Romania and Belgrade, Serbia).

 Another plus for expats is that they tend to earn higher salaries than their Hungarian counterparts, affording them a better quality of life.
 However, as with anywhere, certain aspects of life can be expensive, and expats should adjust their budgets accordingly.